ShakalBhau0001/Python-Mini-Projects/Txt-To-PDF-Generator/README.md

 - 💬 Text wrapping for long lines
 - 🎨 Clean design and optimized window layout
 - 💥 Bold & colored headings detection (like `1.`, `2.` etc.)
+- 📝 Supports emojis and UTF-8 symbols (if `DejaVuSans.ttf` is available)

 ---